Workplace Accident

 • date of investigation;

-• signature of investigating team leader;
+• signature of the investigating team leader;

-• names of investigating team.
+• names of the investigating team.

 Legal Recording and Reporting of Accidents